WHO wants more graphic warnings to cut smoking rates

 The World Lung Foundation welcomed progress outlined in the WHO report but noted it also showed that more than 70 percent of the world's population saw no national tobacco counter-advertising in the last two years.
 In nearly 150 countries there is a "paucity of any anti-tobacco public education using mass media," it said in a statement.

 "Many countries have only done one campaign...while many more have not done any," said spokeswoman Sandra Mullin.
-"To shift behaviour, counter-marketing needs to be run on a regular basis with a consistent message over the long term."
+"To shift behavior, counter-marketing needs to be run on a regular basis with a consistent message over the long term."

 Requiring large, graphic health warnings is among the six demand-reduction measures recommended by WHO.
 Other include monitoring tobacco use, protecting people from tobacco smoke with smoke-free laws, helping users quit, enforcing bans on tobacco advertising, promotion and sponsorship, and raising taxes on tobacco.